mantidproject/documents/Project-Management/TechnicalSteeringCommittee/reports/Linode_Upgrade_Precise_To_Xenial.md

 This would be a good time to review the list of plugins that are in active use to try and reduce the memory footprint and load time of Jenkins.

+Jenkins binds to port 8080 on localhost by default and Apache currently proxies `builds.mantidproject.org` to `builds.mantidproject.org:8080/jenkins`.
+NGINX will need to be told about this.
+There are instructions on the [Jenkins wiki](https://wiki.jenkins-ci.org/display/JENKINS/Installing+Jenkins+on+Ubuntu)

 ### Leeroy